will51mps0n/Power-Outage-Analysis/README.md

 The final model is decent at predicting costs.
 1. It demonstrates a significant reduction in prediction errors compared to the baseline.
 2. Cross-validation ensured robustness, reducing the likelihood of overfitting.
-3. The errors in price are relativeely small in scale to total costs of outages, which can be in the millions.
+3. The errors in price are relatively small in scale to total costs of outages, which can be in the millions.

 <iframe src="assets/model_performance.html" width="800" height="600" frameborder="0"></iframe>